 - Easier fabrication and winding

 Using soft magnetic composites in a yokeless axial flux motor drives down cost while elevating performance.
-Let’s explore some of the unique advantages that SMCs offer in this motor design:

-Higher Saturation = Higher Torque
+Higher Saturation resulting in Higher Torque

 As you can see below, using SMCs can provide your axial flux motor with higher saturation, leading to higher torque: